What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 - Salamander: 75-150mg sodium daily

 That Frank's RedHot habit could be adding 25-40% of your recommended daily sodium limit just from condiments.
-Switch to a 25-50mg option and you're adding 5-10%.
+Switch to Salamander—a healthy hot sauce option—and you're adding just 5-10%.
 That's the difference between a health concern and a negligible impact.

 Ingredient Quality: What You're Actually Eating